Why Blog Post Word Count is Important

 Blog posts should have an entertaining quality.
 But, more importantly, each should have a purpose.
 That means the call-to-action is an important part of every post.
 It may include buying your product or service, signing up for your newsletter, sharing your content on Facebook or Twitter, or other tangible action.

 Always ask yourself about what results you’d like to achieve before you start writing.

 Keep Them Reading

 There is both art and science in a blog post.
+That’s one reason blog post word count is Important.
 The art is writing on topics that attract readers and doing it in a way that holds their attention.